apastel/ytmusic-deleter/README.md

 1. Obtain your YTMusic cookie and paste it into `ytmusic_deleter/headers_auth.json` in the spot indicated.
 To obtain your cookie use the instructions from the [ytmusicapi docs](https://ytmusicapi.readthedocs.io/en/latest/setup.html) under "Copy authentication headers".
 Your cookie should be a very long line of text that starts with "VISITOR_INFO".
 Don't share your cookie with me or anyone else.

 # Usage
 After running the above setup steps, Type `ytmusic-deleter` to see the usage information.
-There are currently two commands available:
+There are currently three commands available:

 `delete-uploads`:&nbsp;&nbsp;&nbsp;&nbsp;Delete all tracks that you have uploaded to your YT Music library.

 >Use the `--add-to-library` or `-a` option to add each album or song to your library from YouTube Music's online catalog before deleting it from your uploads.
 If a match could not be found, the album or song will remain in your uploads.
 Note that each track that gets added to your library this way will have a thumbs up "Like" in your library due to how the [ytmusicapi](https://github.com/sigma67/ytmusicapi/) works.

 `remove-library`:&nbsp;&nbsp;&nbsp;&nbsp;Remove all tracks that you have added to your library from within YouTube Music.

+`delete-all`:&nbsp;&nbsp;&nbsp;&nbsp;Combo command that will run both `delete-uploads` and `remove-library`.
 ## Examples

 Getting help: